philwhiles/frettler/README.md

 - MANDOLIN
 - BANJO

-Yeah, about that last one - frettler assumes every banjo has equal length strings.
-The shortened fifth string on most standard banjos is somethng I need to work out how to handle.
-Watch this space.
+(The default BANJO will assume the fifth string starts at the sixth fret - if you want the display for a banjo having all strings full length, use the GUITAR with --strings A,B,C,etc. The various instruments, banjo excepted, are just conveniences to avoid using GUITAR with --strings each time.
+To frettler, a fretted instrument is a fretted instrument at the end of the day.)

 The chord calculation used in the VERTICAL view is definately a work in progress.
 It appears to work for standard six string guitar, open string chords, but for anything else, take the chord fingerings calculated with a pinch of salt.
 I already know its calculation for C Major with a seven string guitar is a bit out of whack, and that is probably an indication that it will fall short elsewhere.
+Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.
+I think it needs to consider the chord interval progression to the higher string when selecting each strings fret candidate?

 Here are some examples :